-ISS will consider the history of a particular internal auditor when deciding whether to recommend in favor of his or her (re)appointment.
-Examples of circumstances where ISS will consider recommending vote AGAINST an internal auditor's (re)appointment are where:
+Consider the history of a particular internal auditor when deciding whether to vote in favor of his or her (re)appointment.
+Examples of circumstances where a vote against an internal auditor's (re)appointment should be considered include:

 - There are serious concerns about the statutory reports presented or audit procedures used; - The internal auditor(s) has previously served the company in an executive capacity or can otherwise be considered affiliated with the company; - A nominee has had significant involvement with a failed company; - A nominee has breached fiduciary duties or engaged in willful misconduct or gross negligence in his/her capacity as an internal auditor (irrespective of whether such wrongdoing brings claims of losses and damages to the company); - A nominee has been indicted by the Prosecutor's Office and there are pending investigations; - A nominee has engaged in some significant transactions with the company in the last three years and he/she cannot reasonably be seen to have the necessary objectivity and independence; or - Other questions exist concerning any of the internal auditors being appointed.